-The Group monitors its net debt to equity and targets to maintain a net debt to equity ratio to be in line with expected changes in economic and financial conditions.
+The Group targets to maintain a net debt to equity ratio to be in line with expected changes in economic and financial conditions.
 The Group's overall strategy on capital management remains unchanged throughout the reporting period.

 32. SUMMARY OF FINANCIAL ASSETS AND FINANCIAL LIABILITIES BY CATEGORY